AtillaKaanAlkan/Named-Entity-Recognition/README.md

-# Named-Entity-Recognition

-# Named Entity Recognition (NER)
+# Named-Entity-Recognition (NER)

-This section introduces the fundamentals of Named Entity Recognition (NER), including a general definition, task modeling, and evaluation methods used for this task.
+This repository introduces the fundamentals of Named Entity Recognition (NER), including a general definition, task modeling, and evaluation methods used for this task.

 ## Definition